quasarframework/quasar-framework.org/source/components/color-palette.md

 ```

 ## Adding Your Own Colors
-If you want to use colors of your own for components, let's say we are adding a color named "brand", all you need to do is add the following CSS into your app:
+If you want to use your own colors for your omponents (let's say we are adding a color named "brand") all you need to do is add the following CSS into your app:

 ```css
 .text-brand {